-This latest report presents ONS’s full response to the consultation, updating our initial view on 2021 Census content for England and Wales.
+This report, published on 23 May 2016, presents ONS’s full response to the consultation, updating our initial view on 2021 Census content for England and Wales.

 The report provides an overview of the evaluation process we used to assess the responses and summarises the results of the evaluation.
 It sets out ONS’s updated view on the topics to be included in the 2021 Census, including a summary of proposals for new topics, next steps and an overview of our plans.

 Alongside the overview are a set of topic reports which provide more detail.
-These are listed alphabetically in, and downloadable from, the table below.
+These are listed alphabetically in, and can be downloaded from, Table 1.
 Two research plans are included summarising proposed research and testing about suggested new topics.

 The consultation responses in full

-Provided below are the responses we received.
+Provided in Table 2 are the responses we received.
 The views expressed in each response are those of the respondent and not necessarily ONS’s views.
-Where a respondent has not given permission to publish their name, their response is marked as ‘Anonymous’.
+Where a respondent has not given permission to publish their name, their response is marked as “Anonymous”.

 |Organisations’ responses||Individuals’ responses|